Xantier/xantier.github.io/_posts/2016-03-28-introducing-a-build-process-for-your-frontend-resources.md

 permalink:
 header: no
 ---

-# Introducing Build Process For Your Frontend Resources

 Previously we took a look at how to structure our frontend application and noticed that a buildfile is one of the essential building blocks on the frontend of a modern webapp.
 Today we'll take a peek into processes around the buildfile and how that affects our development, build and release processes.